-Assuming the credentials are correct, clicking the Sync Client Key will retrieve the client key associated with your account.
+Assuming the credentials are correct, clicking the Sync Client Key button will retrieve the client key associated with your account.
 You will also see details about your merchant processor shown in the top section.

 If a problem occurs with the credentials you will see an error.
-In this case, please double-check the entries for the credentials are correct and/or copy and paste them (again) from Authorize.Net to ensure they are.
+In this case, please double-check the entries for the credentials are correct and/or copy and paste them (again) from your Authorize.Net account to ensure they are.

-# Authorize.Net & Test Mode
+Authorize.Net And Test Mode